McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 What are the eligibility requirements?

 Applicants must be residents of Minnesota (or in a Native Nation that shares this geography) for at least one year before applying and fellows must remain in residence in Minnesota during the fellowship year or forfeit the award.
 Applicants may not be enrolled full-time in an academic program.
 Recipients of 2020, 2021, 2022, 2023, and 2024 McKnight Fellowships in any field/medium are not eligible.
 Applicants to this program may not apply to any other McKnight Artist & Culture Bearer Fellowship program in the same year.
-Applicants cannot be employed by the McKnight Foundation, nor be a partner or immediate family members to any employee.
+Applicants cannot be employed by the McKnight Foundation or ArtSpace, nor be a partner or immediate family members to any employee.
 Applicants must have a social security number or other federal tax number to be awarded.
 Please see complete information on eligibility requirements in the guidelines.

 I don’t have a Minnesota Driver’s License.
 Is there something else I can use in my application to SHOW THAT I am a Minnesota resident?